MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.225-19.md

 (2) The Contractor shall provide to the Contracting Officer a specific list of personnel for whom authorization to carry a weapon is requested.

-(3) The Contractor shall ensure that its personnel who are authorized to carry weapons -
+(3) The Contractor shall ensure that its personnel who are authorized to carry weapons—

-(i) Are adequately trained to carry and use them -
+(i) Are adequately trained to carry and use them—

 (A) Safely;